micro-nova/AmpliPi/docs/manual/TROUBLESHOOTING.md

 2. Select **Updates** and click the **Check for Updates** button

 ### New Release
-To update your AmpliPi to the latest version:
+To update your AmpliPi software to the latest version:

 3. Click the **Update** button